podwhitehawk/unifi-video/README.md

 - Debian 7

 Should also run on Ubuntu 13.04 and 13.10 but not tested yet.
-Support for other OS'es will be added soon.

 ## Attributes
 | Key | Description | Values |